MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-types-for-reports-and-q-and-a.md

 Slicers are a great choice to:

-- Display commonly-used or important filters on the report canvas for easier access.
+- Display commonly used or important filters on the report canvas for easier access.
 - Make it easier to see the current filtered state without having to open a drop-down list.
 - Filter by columns that are unneeded and hidden in the data tables.
 - Create more focused reports by putting slicers next to important visuals.